nlopez1-ibm/waziTerra-old-see-IGH-https-github.ibm.com-zDevOps-Acceleration/README.md

 ## The Folder - 'learn-terra-wazi'
 The main.tf script is derived from [IBM Sample terraform repo](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-sample_vpc_config) to create a zOS instance.
 You will need a pre-defined local ssh-key and an IBM Cloud account API key that has access to the WaaS image (Allow list).

-In Windows, run the ssh-keygen cmd and [add your public key to your cloud acct](https://cloud.ibm.com/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key).
+In Windows, run the `ssh-keygen -t rsa -b 4096 -C "user_ID"` cmd and [add your public key to your cloud acct](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys).
 Then [add your cloud API key](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=servers-creating-cloud-api-key) as a local environment varaiable.
 In a windows terminal use `SETX IC_API_Key=<apikey>` (or add the key in a script - but thats not recommended)

 After that, review the main.tf and adjust the BASENAME local variable.
 Then open a terminal and run terraform init and apply.